 Pope Pius XII further encouraged devotion to Mary’s Queenship by recommending that the human race be consecrated to her Immaculate Heart on the festival celebrating her queenship.
 He emphasized that all should approach her with confidence, seeking help in difficulty, light in darkness, and solace in trouble and sorrow.
 He also highlighted that honoring her brings blessings of peace and the hope of seeing Jesus after this earthly exile.

 The roots of Mary’s Queenship can be traced back to Scripture.
 The angel Gabriel, during the Annunciation, proclaimed that her son would inherit the throne of David and rule forever.
 At the Visitation, Elizabeth referred to Mary as “mother of my Lord,” implying her royal status.
 Throughout the Old Testament, the mother of the king held significant influence, a role that Mary has inherited as the mother of Jesus, the King.

-In the fourth century St. Ephrem (June 9) called Mary “Lady” and “Queen.”
-Later Church fathers and doctors continued to use the title.
-Hymns of the 11th to 13th centuries address Mary as queen: “Hail, Holy Queen,” “Hail, Queen of Heaven,” “Queen of Heaven.”
-The Dominican rosary and the Franciscan crown as well as numerous invocations in Mary’s litany celebrate her queenship.
+As early as the fourth century, St. Ephrem referred to Mary as “Lady” and “Queen.”
+Later Church fathers and doctors continued to use this title, emphasizing her royal role.
+Hymns from the 11th to 13th centuries, such as “Hail, Holy Queen,” “Hail, Queen of Heaven,” and “Queen of Heaven,” further celebrate her queenship.
+The Dominican rosary, Franciscan crown, and various invocations in Mary’s litany also honor her as queen.